Master of Business Administration--A Life Changing Experience:

 - Submit the $40 application fee.

-- Submit two letters of recommendation attesting to professional qualifications to enter the program.
+- Submit one letter of recommendation attesting to professional qualifications to enter the program.

 Once the completed application is reviewed, candidates may schedule an interview with a program director/advisor.